 Examples of MAOIs

-EMSAM is unique among MAOIs—and other antidepressants.
-Instead of a pill, it is taken as a skin patch.
+EMSAM (or selegiline) is unique among MAOIs—and other antidepressants.
+Instead of a pill, it comes as a skin patch.
 There is some evidence that it may be more effective and have fewer side effects than other MAOIs.

 How do MAOIs work?